Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Introduction

-In this paper, our primary objective is to incorporate the principle of individual fairness into the most commonly used algorithms solving the quantity-based revenue management problem, including Deterministic Linear Programming with Probabilistic Assignment (\AlgDLP), Resolving Deterministic Linear Programming with Probabilistic Assignment (\AlgRDLP), Static Bid Price Control (\AlgSBPC), Booking Limit (\AlgBL), and Nesting (\AlgN).
+In this paper, our primary objective is to incorporate the principle of individual fairness into the most commonly used algorithms solving the quantity-based revenue management problem, including primal methods such as Deterministic Linear Programming with Probabilistic Assignment (\AlgDLP), Resolving Deterministic Linear Programming with Probabilistic Assignment (\AlgRDLP), dual methods such as Static Bid Price Control (\AlgSBPC), Dynamic Bid Price Control (\AlgDBPC), quota-based methods such as Booking Limit (\AlgBL), and Nesting (\AlgN).
 We modify each algorithm one by one to meet individual fairness criteria as defined in Definition \ref{def:ifmetrics}.
-In addition to implementing individual fairness, we also strive to maintain revenue optimization, ensuring that incorporating fairness does not lead to any loss compared to the original algorithm's performance\footnote{In Appendix~\ref{append:bpcogd}, we show how our approach can also produce an individually-fair variant of Bid Price Control with Online Gradient Descent (\AlgDBPC), albeit with a small asymptotic loss in revenue.}.
-By adapting these well-known algorithms, we aim to ensure that any revenue management problems addressed by them also upholds the principles of individual fairness.
+In addition to implementing individual fairness, we also strive for revenue optimization, ensuring that incorporating fairness does not lead to any loss compared to the original algorithm's performance.
+By adapting these well-known algorithms, we aim to ensure that any revenue management problems addressed by them also uphold the principles of individual fairness.